Transfer Azure Virtual Machine to Akamai Using Disk Images

 IP Addresses

-1. Get the name of the network interface, supplying the names of the Resource Group and VM.
+1. Retrieve the name of the network interface, replacing RESOURCE_GROUP and VM_NAME:

 az vm show \